 Fall in Oregon is a time of harvest, music and offbeat fun that’s best exemplified by the state’s festivals and events.

-If you ever wanted to watch people dress up in elaborate costumes and race down a river in giant pumpkin boats, here’s your chance.
-The West Coast Giant Pumpkin Regatta takes place in Tualatin on Saturday, October 21, 2017, and promises great family fun.
+West Coast Giant Pumpkin Regatta (October 19, 2019): If you ever wanted to watch people dress up in elaborate costumes and race down a river in giant pumpkin boats, here’s your chance.
+The West Coast Giant Pumpkin Regatta takes place in Tualatin each October and promises great family fun.

-Named among the the world’s 100 most beautiful places by National Geographic, it’s no wonder the quiet coastal hamlet of Cannon Beach has long drawn creative spirits to its misty shores.
-And there’s no better time to soak in the town’s outsized art scene than at the Stormy Weather Arts Festival, celebrating its 30th year this November 3-5, 2017.
+Stormy Weather Arts Festival (November 1-3, 2019): Named among the the world’s 100 most beautiful places by National Geographic, it’s no wonder the quiet coastal hamlet of Cannon Beach has long drawn creative spirits to its misty shores.
+And there’s no better time to soak in the town’s outsized art scene than at the Stormy Weather Arts Festival.
 Galleries display a wide range of Pacific Northwest art while local artists swing open studio doors.
 During the three-day event, you can wander from spot to spot — enjoying live music, coastal cuisine and libations along the way.

-Ashland’s Oregon Shakespeare Festival is one of the best-known events in the region, and fall is a lower-key time to experience it.
-There are plays penned by the bard, of course, but others are inspired by everyone from Homer to Disney.
+Oregon Shakespeare Festival (March to October): Ashland’s Oregon Shakespeare Festival is one of the best-known events in the state, and fall is a lower-key time to experience it.
+There are plays penned by the Bard, of course, but others are inspired by everyone from Homer to Disney.
 All can be enjoyed by young and old through October.

-Those intent on sampling the bounty of the Pacific Northwest will find much of it in one space at the delicious Northwest Food & Wine Festival, held in November at the Oregon Convention Center in Portland.
+Northwest Food & Wine Festival (November 9, 2019): Those intent on sampling the bounty of the Pacific Northwest will find much of it in one space at the delicious Northwest Food & Wine Festival, held in early November at the Oregon Convention Center in Portland.
 Taste from a selection of more than 600 wines and dishes from 50 top restaurants.

-In its 35th year in 2017, the Wine Country Thanksgiving turns turkey day into pinot noir weekend.
+Wine Country Thanksgiving (November 29-December 1, 2019): In its 37th year, Wine Country Thanksgiving turns turkey day into pinot noir weekend.
 Sample the region’s best vintages alongside great food and music.

 Oregon weather is unpredictable this time of year, so check the forecast and be prepared for icy temperatures and roads.
 Use TripCheck.com for road conditions and closures.
-It’s a good idea to carry chains this time of year if you’re headed to the mountains or Eastern Oregon.
+It’s a good idea to carry chains if you’re headed to the mountains or Eastern Oregon.
+Wherever you go, follow these Leave No Trace tips.